hihipy/sql-x-ray/README.md

 ### MySQL and MariaDB on hosted sandboxes

-A note on the MySQL and MariaDB scripts: a small number of hosted SQL sandbox environments (including sqlize.online) ship an `information_schema` with mixed `utf8mb3` collations and a query optimizer that drops explicit collation conversions during CTE materialization.
+A note on the MySQL and MariaDB scripts: a small number of hosted SQL sandbox environments (including [sqlize.online](https://sqlize.online)) ship an `information_schema` with mixed `utf8mb3` collations and a query optimizer that drops explicit collation conversions during CTE materialization.
 On those environments some cross-CTE joins (most visibly `routines` and `trigger_count`) can come back empty even though the script handles the collation mismatch correctly.
 Standard MySQL 8+/9+ and MariaDB 10.5+ installations use `utf8mb4` throughout `information_schema` and are not affected.

----
+***

 ## Script conventions